COPD

 Antibiotics

-Antibiotics are used to treat respiratory infections (acute bronchitis or pneumonia) that can worsen COPD symptoms.
+Antibiotics are used to treat a respiratory infection (such as acute bronchitis or pneumonia) that can make COPD worse.
+People with COPD tend to have more respiratory infections.

 Important: Be sure to talk with your doctor about the potential for side effects with COPD medications, particularly oral corticosteroids and PDE-4 inhibitors.